alanepontesw/big-data-design-systems/README.md

         * Messages can be **kept in the queue from 1 minute to 14 days**. the default retention is 4 days.
         * Visibility Time Out is the amount of time that the message is invisible in the SQS queue after a reader picks up that message.
 Provided the job is processed before the visibility time out expires, the message will then be deleted from the queue.
 If the job is not processed within that time, the message will become visible again and another reader will process it.
 This could result in the same message being delivered twice.
         * Visibility Time Out maximum is 12 hours.
+        * WaitTimeSeconds:
+          * When the consumer instance polls for new work, the consumer instance will wait a certain time for one or more messages to be available before closing the connection.
         * SQS guarantees that you messages will be processed at least one time.
         * Amazon SQS long polling is a way to retrieve messages from your Amazon SQS queues.
 While the regular short polling returns immediately (even if the message queue being polled is empty), long polling doesn't return a response until a messages arrives in the message queue, or the long poll times out.
+        * With SQS, you must implement your own application-level tracking, especially if your application uses multiple queues.
+Amazon SQS does not provide tracking of these types.
    * SWF (Simple WorkFlow)
      * SWF is a web service that makes easy to coordinate work across distributed applications components.
      * SWF enables applications for a range of use cases, including media processing, web application backends, business process workflow, and analytics pipelines, to be designed as a coordination of tasks.